-Third, far from "strangling" Arab development, or in the words of Al Haq's fantastic accusation, "creating a nation of homeless and dispossessed," the city expends considerable effort to facilitate the routine issuance of building permits to those Arab residents who apply.
-Al Haq's nonsense about strangulating Arab development is readily disproved by even a cursory look at aerial photographs in Appendix 4, not to mention the fact that since 1967 Arab building has outpaced Jewish building in the city, as discussed above.
+Third, far from "strangling" Arab development, or in the words of Al Haq's fantastic accusation, "creating a nation of homeless and dispossessed," the City expends considerable effort to facilitate the routine issuance of building permits to those Arab residents who apply.
+Al Haq's nonsense about strangulating Arab development is readily disproved by even a cursory look at aerial photographs in Appendix 4, not to mention the fact that since 1967 Arab building has outpaced Jewish building in the City, as discussed above.
 Fourth, their foray into international law, characterized by invented standards and irresponsible accusations, is rebutted in Section VI.
-C 3 and 4 of the accompanying book.
-Fifth and finally, Appendices 2, 6B and 6G of the book demonstrate that if the Arab residents who build illegally were to first try obtaining a permit, their prospects would be excellent.
+C 3 and 4 of the Study.
+Fifth and finally, Appendices 2, 6B and 6G of the Study demonstrate that if the Arab residents who build illegally were to first try obtaining a permit, their prospects would be excellent.

-The City has Authorized Plans (Exceeding the Demands of Faisal Husseini and Sari Nusseibeh) that Meet the Housing Needs of the Arabs Residents Until the Year 2020
+The City has Authorized Plans (Exceeding the Demands of Faisal Husseini and Sari Nusseibeh) that Meet the Housing Needs of the Arabs Residents Until the Year 2020 clear evidence that the opposite is true.

-Contrary to the repeated claims that it is impossible for Arabs to build legally in Jerusalem, the attached map (Appendix 1) and chart of various Arab neighborhoods (Appendix 2), provide clear evidence that the opposite is true.
 The approved plans in more than 90 percent of the Arab neighborhoods, marked in yellow on the planning map (Appendix 1), authorize the issuance in excess of 33,000 permits for new housing units in the Arab sector.
-Except in isolated neighborhoods where the landowners have been reluctant to come to an agreement via the process of unification and reparceling (exchanging land to rationalize planning), all that is required to actualize this potential is for the owners of the land to request and receive permission under the routine procedures that apply throughout the city.
+Except in isolated neighborhoods where the landowners have been reluctant to come to an agreement via the process of unification and reparceling (exchanging land to rationalize planning), all that is required to actualize this potential is for the owners of the land to request and receive permission under the routine procedures that apply throughout the City.